arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 </div>
 <figcaption> Figure #6.
 Mapping the frustum to the canonical clipping volume. </figcaption>
 </figure>
 All the pieces are in place to describe perspective projection in a pipeline fashion.
-By which I mean a sequence of transformations.
+By which I mean a sequence of transformations, factoring throught the orthographic view volume.
 Finally, the full perspective projection matrix is
 $$
 \begin{align}
 P_{proj} &= O_{proj} M_{pp} \\